dcurrie/AdventOfCode/AoC_2020/2020_advent_notes.md

 OK, there was a typo in the array of neighbor offsets.
 I blame my aging eyes, since I checked it visually several times.
 Yuck.
 It sucks to get old.

+### Day 18: Operation Order ###

+This was amusing.
+I did Part 1 as a simple pushdown automata with separate stacks for values and operations.
+It was a nice little exercise, no real challenges.
+For Part 2, operator precedence was needed, and though I recall using clever precedence parsing algorithms, including Pratt, and recursive descent, I thought there might be something simpler.
+Lo and behold, a quick search turned up [this FORTRAN I compiler gem!](https://en.wikipedia.org/wiki/Operator-precedence_parser#Alternative_methods) It's just a string substitution to add parens in one pass, and then the simple Part 1 automata.
+What a hack!

 ---

 ## Stats